NOXA

 enclosure

-1. DIY Version: Intended for tinkers, allowing anyone to assemble their own case using readily available materials.
+We are planning to create two versions of the case: 1.
+DIY Version: Intended for tinkers, allowing anyone to assemble their own case using readily available materials.
 The side panels are 3D printed using an SLA printer.
 The cover is cut from a sheet of Plexiglas and formed by bending it to fit.
 The Plexiglas cover is attached to the side panels using four screws that fit into pre-cut holes.
 There is also an idea to incorporate an ePaper display beneath the transparent panel.
+2. Production Version: The panels will be manufactured using molding or pressing techniques, resulting in a sleek black glass case with a translucent finish.
+An OLED display can be optionally installed beneath the glass cover in this version.
+The case design is being developed using OpenSCAD, opening a wide range of possibilities for easy modifications and "patches"."

 milestones